 Inspired by Ukraine’s mass action DOZORRO civil monitoring portal, AGER further developed this into REVIZIA.MD.
 The idea behind the portal is similar: crowdsource and analyze structured feedback to improve procurement processes.
 Feedback on tenders has just begun (some 37 so far) so systematic engagement has yet to take off and it will need a clear complaints mechanism in secondary legislation to reach Dozorro’s fix rate and track record of investigations and occasional prosecutions.

-Other civil society organizations such as Expert Group, Positive Initiative also use information from MTender to conduct monitoring and analysis.
+Other civil society organizations such as IDIS Viitorul, Expert Group, Positive Initiative also use information from MTender to conduct monitoring and analysis.

 4. MTender outcomes: changes in perception and economic results

-MTender has been operational for two and a half years.
+MTender has been operational for two and a half years (one and a half years of piloting on small value procurements and one year on all tenders in the country).
 Its biggest achievement so far is its proof of concept, that a relatively poor country like Moldova can innovate rapidly and bring in a fully transparent, end-to-end digital system in a very short period of time, changing the rules of the game for public procurement.

 Many users view MTender positively.
-From 4-12 November 2019, we worked with MTender marketplaces to run a survey of both procuring entities and businesses using the system.
+From 4-12 November 2019, we worked with MTender marketplaces and the EBRD to run a survey of both procuring entities and businesses using the system.